LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC.md

 Hoped that work.
 You should be able to hook this up to a database easily if you have learned how to already do in the microsoft tutorials how to handle DataAccess in their ASP.NET 5 Contoso University sample application.
 Later I will show how to use a Production Token so we don't have manually renew the Testing token.
 Stay tuned I will insert a link here when I'm ready!

+This blog will not have being possible without the help of [Herman Starzhynski](https://www.linkedin.com/in/hstarzhynski/) who's input proved invaluable in solving the problem I originally faced before turning this into a blog.